HanL1223/resume/content/experience/marriott.md

 - Maintained close communication with all departments to ensure a smooth arrival experience for guests.
 - Collected requested information and assisted the revenue department to conduct price and marketing analysis.
 - Assisted with integration and system switch for Starwood to Marriott across three large-scale properties.
-- Assisted with general reservations agent's role, including daily arrival check, investigation of open guest accounts, or ad-hoc tasks assigned by the management team.
+- Assisted with general reservations agent's role, including daily arrival check, investigation of open guest accounts and other ad-hoc tasks assigned by the management team.
 - Assisted the revenue manager to monitor demand and provide insight for pricing strategy.